 My clinic started as an interventional pain clinic, but I quickly realized that chronic pain was more than an isolated pathology of excessive pain.
-I have amazing tools that can relieve a patient’s symptoms, but I can’t reverse the course of disease unless I treat the underlying cause, the metainflammation.
+I have amazing tools that can relieve a patient’s symptoms, but I can’t reverse the course of the disease unless I treat the underlying cause, the metainflammation.
 Pain simply doesn’t become chronic in metabolically healthy people.

 Unfortunately, less than 12.2% of the US population is metabolically healthy and more than 60% are overweight or obese.

-Chronic diseases driven by obesity accounts for >$480 B direct cost.
+Chronic diseases driven by obesity accounts for >$480 B direct costs.
 The total cost of chronic diseases due to obesity is > $1.7 T (about 9.3% of the US GDP or 47% of the total cost of chronic disease spending nationwide).
 These are MASSIVE costs, and overtime WILL BANKRUPT the US economy.

 I believe that failing to treat the patient’s underlying pathology, the cause of the patient’s symptoms, is a disservice to the patient and to society.